Akram-BSMRSTU/Manual_Testing_Banking_System/README.md

 - Covered positive and negative test cases for comprehensive coverage.
 ###  Test Plan Creation
 #### Developed a structured test plan:
-- Testing Objectives: Ensure the reliability, security, and usability of Bnking System Application.
+- Testing Objectives: Ensure the reliability, security, and usability of Banking System Application.
 - Scope: Web and mobile platforms.
 - Features to be Tested:
   - Deposit